 –85,267

 DC One Million 80-Page Giant #1.
 Batman goes in disguise as Pico-Moth to infiltrate a meeting between the Batman Revenge Squad and the Superman Revenge Squad.
 The meeting, which takes place aboard the spaceship Varania, is also infiltrated by Superman, who is also in disguise as a villain.
 When they’ve heard enough, Batman and Superman—meeting for the first time—shed their disguises and take down both evil teams and their respective leaders, the Laughing Virus and OWAC.
-After defeating the baddies, Bat-Mite and Mr. Mxyzptlk appear and introduce themselves as Batman and Superman’s biggest fans!
+After defeating the bad guys, Bat-Mite and Mr. Mxyzptlk appear and introduce themselves as Batman and Superman’s biggest fans!
 Back on Pluto, Batman and Superman form an official partnership.

 –Circa late 85,260s